You need to learn about how today’s executive job search works, before diving in headlong.

 - Communicate your unique value when networking and interviewing, to outdistance your job-seeking competitors and get the job offers you deserve.

-If you really want to get a handle on your executive job search, get my guide, 23 Ways You Sabotage Your Executive Job Search . . .
+If you really want to get a handle on your executive job search, get my guide, 23 Ways You Sabotage Your Executive Job Search and How Your Brand Will Help You Land . . .
 A practical guide to executive branding, marketing your ROI and navigating the new world of job search